Regularity results for pluriclosed flow: Conjectural Picture of Singularity Formation

 Therefore $\psi$ satisfies all three conditions of Buchdahl's positivity criterion (\cite{Buchdahl2} pg.
 1533), so in fact there is a function $f$ such that

 The proposition follows. \end{proof} \end{prop}

 In light of this proposition, we make a final conjecture, specializing Conjecture \ref{strongexistenceconj} to the case $n = 2$.
-Note that every pluriclosed metric satisfies $\int_M \phi \wedge \gamma_0 > 0$, so the second condition of Proposition \ref{positivityprop} is automatically satisfied at any potentially singular time for a solution to (\ref{PCF}). \begin{conj} \textbf{\emph{Strong existence conjecture for surfaces:}} Let $(M^{2n}, g_0, J)$ be a compact complex manifold with pluriclosed metric.
-Let $\omega(t)$ be the solution to (\ref{PCF}) with initial condition $g_0$.
-Suppose $\omega(t)$ exists on $[0, \tau)$ and that \begin{itemize} \item{$\lim_{t \rightarrow \tau} \Vol(g(t)) > 0$}\\ \item{There exists $\ge > 0$ so that $\frac{1}{\ge} > \int_D \omega(\tau) > \ge$ for every effective divisor with negative self intersection.} \end{itemize} Then there exist uniform $C^{\infty}$ estimates on $\omega(t)$ on $[0, \tau)$ depending on $\ge$. \end{conj}
+Note that every pluriclosed metric satisfies $\int_M \phi \wedge \gamma_0 > 0$, so the second condition of Proposition \ref{positivityprop} is automatically satisfied at any potentially singular time for a solution to (\ref{PCF}). \begin{conj} \textbf{\emph{Strong existence conjecture for surfaces:}} Let $(M^{4}, g_0, J)$ be a compact complex surface with pluriclosed metric.
+Let $\omega(t)$ be the solution to (\ref{PCF}) with initial condition $\omega_0$.
+Suppose $\omega(t)$ exists on $[0, \tau)$ and that \begin{itemize} \item{$\displaystyle\lim_{t \rightarrow \tau} \int_M \gw \wedge \gw > 0$}\\ \item{There exists $A > 0$ so that $\frac{1}{A} < \displaystyle\lim_{t \rightarrow \tau} \int_D \omega < A$ for every effective divisor with negative self intersection.} \end{itemize} Then there exists a uniform bound on the curvature of $\gw(t)$ depending on $A$, and moreover the curvature remains bounded after the diameter is rescaled to unit size.

+Furthermore, suppose $\gw(t)$ is the solution to volume-normalized pluriclosed flow with initial condition $\gw_0$.
+Suppose $\omega(t)$ exists on $[0,\tau)$ and that there exists $A > 0$ so that $\displaystyle \lim_{t \to \tau} \frac{1}{A} < \int_D \omega < A$ for every effective divisor with negative self intersection.
+Then there exists a uniform bound on the curvature of $\gw(t)$ depending on $A$, and moreover the curvature remains bounded after the diameter is rescaled to unit size. \end{conj}

 Next we want to exploit this cohomology picture to reduce solutions to (\ref{PCF}) to an equation on a one-form.
 We show that under certain cohomological conditions related to the Frolicher spectral sequence, solutions to equation (\ref{MAeqn}) automatically reduce to solutions to a certain equation on one-forms defined below.
 These cohomological conditions are automatically satisfied in the case of complex surfaces.
 We start with some preliminary lemmas.